Open Now

 Old ventilation system

 Inspect duct interiors for debris that cuts effectiveness.
-Clean with a brush or vacuum attachment inserted from the roof or window vent.
+Clean with a brush or vacuum attachment from the roof or window vent.
 Replace dampers and louvres that don’t fully open or close.

 Sewage Smell